Nerwyn/DIY-Project-Logs/Smart Curtains/README.md

 https://github.com/Nerwyn/DIY-Project-Logs/assets/43071698/9f2cd01e-d9e7-4367-b67b-2655434b7f7d

 Using an ESP32, a stepper motor and driver, ESPHome, and Home Assistant, I created a set of completely do it yourself smart curtains.
 This was based on existing smart curtain projects such as those done by DIY Machines on YouTube.
 This DIY method proved to be much less expensive than commercial options for smart curtains, which range from $90 - $250.

-These curtains are one of my favorite DIY projects as there are very few good commercial alternatives and are so convenient:
+These curtains are one of my favorite DIY projects as there are very few good commercial alternatives and they are so convenient.
+They allow me to be lazy by:

--   Opens automatically in the morning.
+-   Opening automatically in the morning.
--   Closes at night when I go to sleep.
+-   Closing at night when I go to sleep.
--   Closes when I turn on home theater mode in my living room.
+-   Closing when I want to watch a movie to turn my living room into a home theater.

 ## Prerequisite Software